Entropiemaximun/Raise_and_lower_by_autosteer_board/README.md

 #define  Hyd_down D5

-   This ino will replace the original autosteer Ino  on the Arduino nano
+   This ino will replace the original autosteer Ino  on the Arduino nano.

 ----------------------------